 If you are familiar with Lemon Balm.
 We would like to hear how you use it.
 If you enjoy it and any questions or comments you have about this plant.

-In time when you are able to wander again.
+In time when you can wander again.
 You may find your own patch of Melissa officinalis hiding in the grass of an old homestead.
 Happy foraging.

 *Lemon Balm an Herb Society of America Guide PDF